Catalog of medicines. Interaction with other drugs

 From the urinary system: increased serum creatinine concentration, renal failure.

-From the musculoskeletal system: often - hyperlactatemia; rarely - lactic acidosis, accumulation / redistribution of adipose tissue.
-The frequency of these adverse reactions depends on many factors, incl. from antiretroviral drugs used in combination with abacavir.
+From the musculoskeletal system: often – hyperlactatemia; rarely – lactic acidosis, accumulation/redistribution of adipose tissue.
+The frequency of these adverse reactions depends on many factors, including from antiretroviral drugs used in combination with abacavir.

-Others: fever, fatigue, malaise, edema, lymphadenopathy, arterial hypotension, conjunctivitis, anaphylactic reactions.
+Other: fever, feeling tired, malaise, edema, lymphadenopathy, arterial hypotension, conjunctivitis, anaphylactic reactions.

 Contraindications

-Moderate and severe liver dysfunction; children under 3 months of age and body weight less than 14 kg; hypersensitivity to abacavir.
+Moderate to severe liver dysfunction; children under 3 months of age and body weight less than 14 kg; hypersensitivity to abacavir.

 Pregnancy and lactation

-Adequate and well-controlled clinical studies of the safety of the use of abacavir during pregnancy and lactation have not been conducted.
+Adequate and well-controlled clinical studies of the safety of abacavir during pregnancy and lactation have not been conducted.

-If necessary, use during pregnancy should weigh the expected benefit of therapy for the mother and the potential risk to the fetus.
+If use during pregnancy is necessary, the expected benefits of therapy for the mother should be weighed against the potential risk to the fetus.

-It is not known if abacavir is excreted in breast milk.
-If necessary, use during lactation should decide on the termination of breastfeeding.
+It is not known whether abacavir is excreted in breast milk.
+If it is necessary to use it during lactation, the issue of stopping breastfeeding should be decided.

 Application for children

-Symptoms of hypersensitivity may appear any time after the start of treatment with abacavir, but most often they occur within the first 6 weeks.
+Symptoms of hypersensitivity may appear at any time after starting treatment with abacavir, but most often occur during the first 6 weeks.

-If, with the development of a hypersensitivity reaction, patients continue to take abacavir, the clinical manifestations become more pronounced and may become life-threatening.
-In most cases, symptoms disappear when abacavir is stopped.
+If, when a hypersensitivity reaction develops, patients continue to take abacavir, the clinical manifestations become more pronounced and can become life-threatening.
+In most cases, symptoms disappear when you stop taking abacavir.

-There have been reports of lactic acidosis, hepatomegaly, and fatty liver disease, including fatal cases, following antiretroviral therapy with nucleoside analogues, including abacavir, lamivudine, and zidovudine, taken alone or in combination.
+There have been reports of lactic acidosis, hepatomegaly and fatty liver disease, including death, due to antiretroviral therapy with nucleoside analogues, including abacavir, lamivudine and zidovudine, taken alone or in combination.
 In most cases, these complications occur in women.

-Symptoms indicative of lactic acidosis include general weakness, loss of appetite, rapid weight loss of unknown etiology, gastrointestinal tract and disorders of the respiratory system (dyspnea and tachypnea).
+Symptoms indicating lactic acidosis include general weakness, loss of appetite, rapid weight loss of unknown etiology, gastrointestinal tract and disorders of the respiratory system (shortness of breath and tachypnea).

 The use of abacavir in any patient requires caution, especially in the presence of risk factors for liver damage.
-If clinical or laboratory signs of lactic acidosis or hepatotoxicity appear (may manifest as hepatomegaly and fatty degeneration of the liver even in the absence of a pronounced increase in aminotransferase activity), treatment with abacavir should be discontinued.
+If clinical or laboratory signs of lactic acidosis or hepatotoxicity (may manifest as hepatomegaly and fatty liver disease even in the absence of a marked increase in aminotransferase activity) appear, treatment with abacavir should be discontinued.

 Combination antiretroviral therapy may be accompanied by the development of lipodystrophy syndrome.
-During the clinical examination of patients during the treatment period, it is necessary to pay attention to the redistribution of subcutaneous fat.
-Laboratory examination should include determination of serum lipid concentration and blood glucose concentration.
-In violation of lipid metabolism, appropriate treatment is prescribed.
+When clinically examining patients during treatment, it is necessary to pay attention to the redistribution of subcutaneous fat.
+Laboratory testing should include determination of serum lipid concentrations and blood glucose concentrations.
+If lipid metabolism is disrupted, appropriate treatment is prescribed.

-If HIV-infected patients with severe immunodeficiency have asymptomatic or oligosymptomatic opportunistic infections at the time of initiation of antiretroviral therapy (ART), the introduction of such therapy may lead to an increase in the symptoms of opportunistic infections or other serious consequences.
+If HIV-infected patients with severe immunodeficiency have asymptomatic or minimally symptomatic opportunistic infections at the time of initiation of antiretroviral therapy (ART), such therapy may lead to increased symptoms of opportunistic infections or other serious consequences.
 These reactions usually occur within the first weeks or months after starting ART.
-Typical examples are cytomegalovirus retinitis, generalized or focal infection caused by mycobacteria, and pneumonia caused by Pneumocystis jiroveci (formerly P. carinii).
+Common examples are cytomegalovirus retinitis, generalized or focal infection caused by mycobacteria, and pneumonia caused by Pneumocystis jiroveci (formerly P. carinii).
 The appearance of any symptoms of inflammation requires immediate examination and, if necessary, treatment.

-The use of abacavir does not exclude the possibility of developing opportunistic infections or other complications of HIV infection, so patients should remain under the supervision of a physician experienced in the treatment of these diseases.
+The use of abacavir does not exclude the possibility of developing opportunistic infections or other complications of HIV infection, so patients should remain under the supervision of a physician experienced in treating these diseases.

-Caution should be given to antiretroviral therapy, including drugs containing abacavir, in patients with a possible risk of coronary artery disease.
-All measures should be taken to minimize all modifiable risk factors (such as arterial hypertension, dyslipidemia, diabetes mellitus and smoking).
+Antiretroviral therapy, including drugs containing abacavir, should be prescribed with caution to patients at possible risk of coronary artery disease.
+Every effort must be made to minimize all modifiable risk factors (such as hypertension, dyslipidemia, diabetes mellitus and smoking).

 Pharmacological group: Reverse transcriptase inhibitors from the group of nucleoside analogues.

-Pharmacological action: It has a selective antiviral effect against human immunodeficiency virus types 1 and 2 (HIV-1 and HIV-2), including HIV-1 strains resistant to Zidovudine, Zalcitabine, Didanosine or Nevirapine.
-In vitro studies have shown that the mechanism of action of Abacavir is the inhibition of HIV reverse transcriptase, which leads to the termination of the RNA chain and the termination of viral replication.
+Pharmacological action: Has a selective antiviral effect against human immunodeficiency virus types 1 and 2 (HIV-1 and HIV-2), including strains of HIV-1 resistant to Zidovudine, Zalcitabine, Didanosine or Nevirapine.
+In vitro studies have shown that the mechanism of action of Abacavir is the inhibition of HIV reverse transcriptase, which leads to RNA chain termination and cessation of viral replication.

 Trade names: Ziagen